-There is nothing special at all in the every day looks I am showing you today, but taking the time to drape one of these scarves around my neck makes me appear much more polished.
-Note that I am wearing a rose colored blush high on my cheeks and no brownish contour or blush in the hollows.
+There is nothing special about the looks I am showing you today, but taking the time to drape a scarf around my neck makes me appear much more polished.
+I am wearing a rose-colored blush high on my cheeks and no brownish contour or blush in the hollows.
 I have significantly reduced the steps and amount of makeup I wear these days.

-While in my early twenties, I learned many useful styling tricks from watching the elegant women on the streets of cities in Europe.
+While in my early twenties, I learned many useful styling tricks from watching elegant women on the city streets in Europe.
 They wore perfectly fitted, simple clothing in solid colors that flattered their skin tone.
-Accessories including silk scarves made these women look so much more sophisticated than I. My frivolous youthful American style held no sway compared to their regal demeanor.
+Accessories, including silk scarves, made these women look so much more sophisticated than I. My frivolous youthful American style held no sway compared to their regal demeanor.
 I was captivated by the elegance and effortless style that these women possessed.
-I have worn scarves ever since

-Nonchalant is an adjective used to describe a person or manner.
-It means you appear casually calm and relaxed; not displaying anxiety.
-Whenever I wear a scarf, I am very nonchalant about it.
-In truth, I think all of my looks are very nonchalant.
-I don’t worry that the scarf I am wearing will move around, it will.
-I just tie or drape it in a way that fits well with the neckline of the top or jacket I am wearing and accept the fact that the scarf will move with me.
+Nonchalant is an adjective used to mean you appear casually calm and relaxed.
+Whenever I wear a scarf, I am very comfortable with it.
+I don’t worry that the scarf I am wearing will move around; it will.
+I tie or drape it in a way that fits well with the neckline of the top or jacket I am wearing and accept the fact that the scarf will move with me.

 Sometimes I wear a scarf to stay warm.
-On another day it might be to add a pop of color near my face when I am wearing my comfortable old jeans and a simple jacket.
+On another day, the scarf might add a pop of color near my face when I am wearing my comfortable old jeans and a simple jacket.
 I was looking back over my old blog to see some of the different ways I have worn scarves.
 The photo below is from 2012.

 Last month, I was wearing the look in the photo below while picking up lunch for my staff.
 Two women passed by me, and as they did, the younger woman leaned in toward me and said, “My mother and I think you look so elegant.”
 It thrilled me to think I might be following in the footsteps of those well-dressed women I admired so long ago on the streets of European cities.